Neutral and Doubly-Charged Scalars at Future Lepton Colliders: Theoretical analysis

-As for the electron~\cite{Parker2018MeasurementOT,morel2020determination} and muon~\cite{Muong-2:2021ojo} anomalous magnetic moments, I have checked and agree with the previous theoretical expressions~\cite{Queiroz:2014zfa,Lindner:2016bgg} for the $\Delta a_e$ and $\Delta a_\mu$ contributions induced by neutral and doubly-charged scalar fields.
-Specifically, the $(g-2)_\mu$ contributions in our case (b) and case (d) are:
+As for the electron~\cite{Parker2018MeasurementOT,morel2020determination} and muon~\cite{Muong-2:2021ojo} anomalous magnetic moments, I have checked and agree with the previous theoretical expressions~\cite{Queiroz:2014zfa,Lindner:2016bgg} for the $\Delta a_e$ and $\Delta a_\mu$ contributions induced by neutral and doubly charged scalar fields.
+Specifically, the $(g-2)_\mu$ contributions in case (b) and case (d) are:

 The corresponding Feynman diagrams are shown in Fig.~\ref{fig:gminus2}.
 The Feynman diagrams and the expressions of the $(g-2)_\mu$ contribution in case (a) and case (c) can be easily obtained by changing all the $e$ indices to $\mu$ in Fig.~\ref{fig:gminus2} and Eq.~\eqref{eq:gminus2}.
 The Feynman diagrams and the expressions of the $(g-2)_e$ can be easily obtained by exchanging all the $e$ and $\mu$ indices in the corresponding $(g-2)_\mu$ figures and expressions.